Shrinky Dinks - Information, links, ideas and patterns for shrink plastic crafting.

 I punched a row of holes across the top of her head before shrinking, and attached colorful fibers to create her hair.
 I added the little purple satin rose with craft wire.

 The body sections were joined using silver jump rings.
-She measures just over 5-1/2" tall.

 Halloween Fun